 - Joint Programme Students going on their mandatory mobility semester do not need a pre-recognition notification (VB) - only the LA is required.
 In case of an additional mobility, the pre-recognition notification is required.

 - You should complete the equivalent of 30 ECTS credits per semester spent abroad.
 These ECTS must be recognized for your studies at the University of Graz which means that you should still have enough ECTS available in your studies when you go abroad.
 As a minimum requirement, you must complete 3 ECTS credits (recognized in Graz) per month of stay.
 If you are writing a thesis (Master's thesis, dissertation ...), the ECTS credits awarded by the supervisor for the successful progress in your work are also considered.
 In case of free electives, keep in mind that they must be recognized in your curriculum.
+EN: Further information can be found in the section "Crediting of Achievements."

 More information: